denisbazavliuk/python/README.md

-# python
-python rep for testing py files
+Heroe and dragon game for py ver 2.7